-The surface investigations covered only part of the Site Vicinity and the additional Duynefontein marine extension survey (Cole, 2007), added an immense amount of very important offshore data to the available information.
+The surface investigations covered only part of the Site Vicinity and the aeromagnetic and offshore magnetic surveys and additional Duynefontein marine extension survey (Cole, 2007), added an immense amount of very important offshore data to the available information.
 In the case of Duynefontein, this is important as a large earthquake occurred nearby in historic times (1809 Milnerton event, see Von Buchenröder, 1830).

-Of the previously identified features, the Mamre Fault is considered to extend further to the SW than formerly considered, to a position near the Botterberg Pluton.
+Of the previously identified features, the Mamre Fault is considered to extend further to the southwest than formerly considered, to a position near the Botterberg Pluton.
 The positions of the Darling Fault and of the faults comprising the Vredenburg-Stellenbosch fault zone (Colenso and Kalbaskraal faults) were confirmed.
-The aeromagnetic and offshore magnetic surveys provided an accurate reflection of the extent of the False Bay dyke swarm.
-Fault and fracture intersections are regarded as strong foci of intraplate earthquakes.

 Four new inferred faults should be considered.
-There is enough evidence to infer that the NE facing Melkbos Ridge scarp (KM 1) is a fault.
+There is enough evidence to infer that the northeast facing Melkbos Ridge scarp (KM 1) is a fault.
 Its full extent remains unknown due to a lack of data northwest of the Duynefontein Site Area, but the clarity with which it is defined on the multibeam image suggests a fault that could be twice as long as the observed length of 6 km on the eastern boundary of the Melkbos Ridge.
 It is important to note that this structure extends into the Site Area of Duynefontien.

-A lineament (KM7) identified by Fugro (2007) in their "Outcrop area TB" in Table Bay, can be traced from the southern extremity of the surveyed area for a distance of at least 10 km, and may be even longer, in a NNW to NW direction before it is lost in the area of the ridge connecting Robben Island with the shore.
-In Table Bay, the lineament takes the shape of a 200 m wide, shallow, sediment-filled channel, but is defined by intermittent elongate outcrops, similar to outcrops along the Melkbos Ridge, further north.
-The intense short anomalies noted by Cole (2007) in the magnetics dataset near the western boundary of the extended marine area, was interpreted to be related to the penetrative NW striking fabrics west of the inferred Table Bay Fault.
+A lineament (KM7) identified by Fugro (2007) in their "Outcrop area TB" can be traced from the southern extremity of Table Bay for a distance of at least 10 km in a north-northwest to northwest direction before it is lost in the area between Robben Island and the shore.
+In Table Bay, inferred to be a fault called the Table Bay fault, the lineament takes the shape of a 200 m wide, shallow, sediment-filled channel, but is defined by intermittent elongate outcrops, similar to outcrops along the Melkbos Ridge, further north.

+The intense short anomalies noted by Cole (2007) in the magnetics dataset near the western boundary of the extended marine area, was interpreted to be related to the penetrative northwest striking fabrics west of the inferred Table Bay Fault.
 Cole (2007) however, interpreted these anomalies as a set of dykes, but also surmised that enhanced fluid flow could have deposited magnetic materials in this part of the sequence.
-Both of these lines of evidence support the presence of a major line of NW striking shearing (De Beer, 2007b).
+Both of these lines of evidence support the presence of a major line of northwest striking shearing (De Beer, 2007b).